microcats-mpitermic/af2stoichiometry/README.md

 ## "Co-evolution at protein-protein interfaces may guide inference of stoichiometry of oligomeric protein complexes by de novo structure prediction"
 ### Code and source data
-Kilian and Bischofs, 2023 - Max-Planck-Institute for Terrestrial Microbiology
+Kilian and Bischofs, 2023 - Max-Planck-Institute for Terrestrial Microbiology, Marburg, Germany and BioQuant Center, Heidelberg University, Heidelberg, Germany

 ### Requirements
 All code was written in Jupyter Notebooks using Python 3.9.13 as part of the [Anaconda](https://www.anaconda.com/) distribution.